datalakehouse/docs/docs/products/postgresql/howto/migrate-pg-dump-restore.rst

 The ``--jobs`` option in this command instructs the operation to use 4 CPUs to dump the database.
 Depending on the number of CPUs you have available, you can use this option to adjust the performance to better suit your server.

 ..
 Tip::
-    If you encounter problems with restoring your previous object ownerships to users that do not exist in your Aiven database, use the ``--no-owner`` option in the ``pg_dump`` command.
+    If you encounter problems with restoring your previous object ownerships to users that do not exist in your DLH database, use the ``--no-owner`` option in the ``pg_dump`` command.
 You can create the ownership hierarchy after the data is migrated.

 3. Run ``pg_restore`` to load the data into the new database::